Charles Marvin (coach)

-Charles Edward "Chappy" Marvin (born January 1929) is a retired American football and baseball coach.
-Marvin graduated from Adrian College before beginning his coaching career in the late 1940s as an assistant to Bob Waldorf at Battle Creek Central High School in Battle Creek, Michigan.
+Charles Edward "Chappy" Marvin (January 27, 1929 – June 5, 2026) was an American football and baseball coach.
+He graduated from Adrian College before beginning his coaching career in the late 1940s as an assistant to Bob Waldorf at Battle Creek Central High School in Battle Creek, Michigan.
 From 1954 to 1959 Marvin taught Health and Physical Education at Washington-Lee High School in Arlington, Virginia, coaching Senior Football and J.V.
-Baseball, he would become head football coach from 1958 to the end of 1959 after winning Virginia State Championship the 1957 season.
-Marvin became one of Warren Beatty's Varsity football coaches during his 1955 senior year at Washington-Lee High School.
+Baseball.
+Marvin served as head football coach from 1958 to the end of 1959 after winning Virginia State Championship in the 1957 season.
+In 1955, during Warren Beatty's senior year at Washington-Lee High School, Marvin served as his varsity football coach.

-Marvin left Washington-Lee at the end of the 1959 year and become the head football coach at Adrian High School before he was hired to replace Les Leggett as head football coach at Adrian College.
+Marvin left Washington-Lee at the end of the 1959 year and served as head football coach at Adrian High School before he was hired to replace Les Leggett as head football coach at Adrian College.

 Marvin served as the head football coach at Adrian College in Adrian, Michigan for six seasons, from 1962 to 1967, compiling a record of 14–33.

-Marvin resigned from Adrian College at the end of the 1967 season.
+He resigned from Adrian College at the end of the 1967 season.

-Marvin married Carol Jane Wear July 26, 1952 at First United Methodist Church in Evanston, Illinois.
+Marvin married Carol Jane Wear on July 26, 1952, at First United Methodist Church in Evanston, Illinois.
 The couple celebrated their 70th wedding anniversary in July 2022.

+Marvin died on June 5, 2026, at the age of 97.